Level 1 vs Level 2 vs Level 3 EV Charging: What You Actually Need at Home

 The decision is simpler than the industry makes it sound.
 Get Level 2, charge at home every night, and stop worrying about range anxiety.
 Your gas station days are over.

 ⚡Disclaimer: This article is for informational purposes only.
-Smart home installations may involve electrical wiring and should comply with local building codes.
-Consult a licensed electrician for any work involving mains wiring or electrical panels.
+Smart home installations may involve electrical wiring and must comply with local building codes.
+Electrical work should only be performed by a licensed electrician.

 Explore more